quiltdata/quilt/docs/advanced-features/sso-permissions.md

 1. user with group `rw` will have `ReadWriteQuiltBucket` role and admin flag set to false (except the user with `admin@example.com` email)
 1. all other users will have `ReadQuiltBucket` role

+NOTE: Unrecognized users will have their role set to the `default_role`, but their admin flag will be unchanged.